 Reflecting on such cases, Jason Baehr proposes that “a willingness to persist or persevere” does not always require courage, although it might require other virtues, such as “determination, patience, diligence, or tenacity” (Baehr 2011: 21).
 Determination combats difficulty, patience combats slowness, diligence combats tedium, and courage combats harms.
 Crucially, though, the harms must be genuine, rather than imagined or merely apparent.
 Some things might seem harmful, when in fact they’re quite harmless.
 Sometimes, knowing this might require experience or understanding, of a sort typically unavailable to the novice or the naïve.
 Although an agent might genuinely struggle to persist with an activity they mistakenly regard as harmful, this is not an act of virtuous epistemic courage, since the virtue requires an excellent perceptual and evaluative component: a capacity to accurately perceive and judge what is or might be, and is not or is unlikely to be, harmful.

-The status of harms as a sub-type of obstacle is captured by Heather Battaly’s argument that courage is a sub-set of the virtue of epistemic perseverance.
-She conceives of the latter as a disposition to make good judgments about one’s intellectual goals, to reliably perceive obstacles to those goals, to respond to those obstacles with the appropriate degree of confidence and calmness, to overcome those obstacles or otherwise act as the context demands, and to do all of this because one cares appropriately about epistemic goods (Battaly 2017: 20).
+The status of harms as a sub-type of obstacle is captured by Heather Battaly’s (2017: 20) argument that courage is a sub-virtue of epistemic perseverance.
+She conceives of the latter as a disposition to make good judgments about one’s intellectual goals, to reliably perceive obstacles to those goals, to respond to those obstacles with the appropriate degree of confidence and calmness, to overcome those obstacles or otherwise act as the context demands, and to do all of this because one cares appropriately about epistemic goods.
 Since only some of the obstacles to our epistemic goals involve subjection to harms, courage is a sub-virtue of perseverance, focusing on responses to harms.
 It would be interesting to identify and describe the other sub-virtues of perseverance.

 The status of courage as a sub-virtue does not entail that it has a second-class status among virtues of the mind.
 Quite the contrary, the centrality of courage as a virtue of the mind is partly reflective of the pervasiveness of subjection to harms in epistemic life.
 Some accounts of courage tend to occlude that centrality, by focusing on a narrow range of epistemic activities.
 Zagzebski (1996: 17-18) and Montmarquet (1993: 23) both characterise courage in terms of, roughly, dispositions to care about epistemic goods and to defend one’s putatively justified beliefs in the face of opposition, until one becomes reasonably persuaded of their falsity.
 But such accounts are too narrow for two reasons.
 First, they focus on doxastic commitments and practices, when in fact courage can be invited by or manifested in many other dimensions of epistemic life.
 Second, even within doxastic practice, courage is not confined to defending one’s beliefs, since it might involve abandoning or critically reflecting on them, too.
 Compare, for instance, Roberts and Wood’s broader conception of courage as “a power to resist or overcome fears that tend to disrupt one’s intellectual functioning” (Roberts and Wood 2007: 234).
 A distinction should be made, here, between a feeling of fear and the object of the fear.
 Mice may evoke a feeling of fear that disrupts a person’s functioning, by causing them to stop moving around in spaces containing mice, but of course mice are not legitimate objects of fear, unlike lions and tigers.
 To be virtuously epistemically courageous, a person will be excellent at perceiving and evaluating things that are legitimate sources of harm.